Elisabeth Hasselbeck Releases Statement Addressing Audio Of Fight With Barbara Walters

 Apparently, Hasselbeck was so furious about the exchange she tore up her notecards before heading to a narrow corridor behind the stage.

-“F— that!”
+“F**k that!”
 Hasselbeck can be heard exclaiming in the audio.
 “I’m not going to sit there and get reprimanded on the air.
 It’s not ok to sit there and get reprimanded on the air.”

-Cohost Joy Behar attempted to diffuse the situation by steering her into the dressing room, but Hasselbeck remained incensed, ultimately proclaiming, “Good-bye!
+Co-host Joy Behar attempted to diffuse the situation by steering her into the dressing room, but Hasselbeck remained incensed, ultimately proclaiming, “Good-bye!
 I’m off.
 Write about that in the New York f***ing Post!”

 The View’s executive producer Bill Geddie was summoned to plead with her to return.
 Mere minutes before the program was set to resume filming, Hasselbeck rejoined the others on the set.